 - Residence halls: Basic cable and telephone service (unlimited campus and local calls) is provided at no charge.
 Visit the cable and phone pages for more information.

 - Computer labs: The main computer labs on campus are located in the Bernhard Center and the University Computing Center.
 Additional labs are operated by academic colleges and departments and often have specialized software for specific disciplines.
 A Bronco ID card is required to use all computing facilities.
-Visit the computer labs section for more information.
+Visit the computer labs website for more information.

 Acceptable use of computing resources | (269) 387-4357, option 1